citrixsystems/pathweaver/README.md

    * Seed the 'loadbalancing' database with some fake data.
 A sample for testing is here: pathweaver/core-api/core-public-web/src/deb/contrib/db/ directory.

-   * If your adapter is relying on the default strategy for managing its devices (extending LoadBalancerAdapterBase), also seed the 'loadbalancingadapter' database with some fake data (your vips, your devices, etc.).
-A sample for testing used by the netscaler adapter can be found here: ./core-adapters/core-netscaler-adapter/src/main/resources/core-netscaler-adapter-seed.sql
+   * If your plugin is relying on the default strategy for managing its devices (extending LoadBalancerPluginBase), also seed the 'loadbalancingplugin' database with some fake data (your vips, your devices, etc.).
+A sample for testing used by the netscaler plugin can be found here: ./core-plugins/core-netscaler-plugin/src/main/resources/core-netscaler-plugin-seed.sql

    You should modify the SQL data in these files to match your deployment details.
-For the 'loadbalancingadapter' DB, the passwords of your hosts (loadbalancing devices) are stored in an encrypted form in your 'adapter_host' table.
+For the 'loadbalancingplugin' DB, the passwords of your hosts (loadbalancing devices) are stored in an encrypted form in your 'plugin_host' table.
 You can use the 'cryptotool.sh to encrypt a password and store in the database using the following command:

        bin/cryptotool.sh -enc <password_in_clear>